• Skip to primary navigation

 What are Smoked Pork Belly Burnt Ends?

-If you're new to BBQ, you might be wondering, "what are burnt ends?"
+If you're new to BBQ, you might wonder, "what are burnt ends?"

 When I first got started with my Traeger, burnt ends were one of the first meals I made.

 Traditionally, burnt ends are made from the point of a brisket.
-The point is the portion of the brisket that has a higher amount of fat, and when it's cubed up and tossed in sauce, it's delicious.
+The point is the portion of the brisket with a higher amount of fat, and when it's cubed up and tossed in sauce, it's delicious.

-Smoked Pork Belly Burnt Ends are a little richer than beef burnt ends.
+Smoked Pork Belly Burnt Ends, also known as Pork Candy, are a little richer than beef burnt ends.
 They're great as an appetizer.

 Smoked Pork Belly Burnt Ends - My favorite thing to make in a smoker